 There are other, more sophisticated tests as well but the above assessments are a good place to start.

 Where to from here?

 The first thing to do is to consider how much of an acid load you are placing on your body.
 Think about the following.
 How many of them apply to you?

 - a diet low in fruit and vegetables and high in animal foods, grains and processed foods

 - smoking or alcohol

 - pain or inflammation somewhere in your body

 - taking certain pharmaceutical medications on a regular basis

-Rest assured that if you are a client of this clinic, we will be watchful for the possibility of an acid-base imbalance and will implement appropriate dietary and nutritional treatments to address your symptoms where appropriate.
+Rest assured that if you are a naturopathic client of mine, we will be watchful for the possibility of an acid-base imbalance and will implement appropriate dietary and nutritional treatments to reduce your acid burden.

-*As a side note, also don’t confuse acid in the context of blood pH with “stomach acid”.
-The acid in our stomach (which is essential for our digestion) has a pH of around 1.5-3.5.
-It is highly acidic as a first line of defence against any bugs we might pick up from the food we eat and to help break food down into nutrients we can use.
+*As a side note, don’t confuse acid in the context of blood pH with “stomach acid”.
+The acid in your stomach (which is essential for your digestion) has a pH of around 1.5-3.5.
+It is highly acidic as a first line of defence against any bugs you might pick up from the food you eat and helps break food down into nutrients you can use.